samletnorge/.github/profile/README.md

 ## Hi there 👋 welcome to Samletnorge

 🙋‍♀️ Bringing the future closer.
-We work making life easier for people with novel ideas.
+We work making with life easier for people with novel ideas.

 🌈 Contribution guidelines - we are open to forks and pr contributions. feel free